-Before discussing supplements, I feel its important to note the need to get as much of your protein from whole food sources as possible.
-In my diet, a good amount of protein comes from foods such as quinoa, sprouts, leafy greens, chia, shelled hemp seed and spirulina.
-I will on occasion also eat eggs and certain dairy products such as yogurt.
-Your body can also synthesize protein from proper food combinations such as rice and beans.
-However, when you train hard, its also common people following a primarily vegetarian diet will feel the need to supplement their diet with additional protein.
-When I feel like this, I most often will make a protein shake.
+Before discussing supplements, I want to note that it is smart to try and get as much of your protein from whole food sources as possible.
+Here you can look at foods such as sprouts, leafy greens, chia, spirulina.
+To mix it up, I will on occasion eat eggs and possibly yogurt.
+Your body can also synthesize protein from food combinations such as rice and beans.
+However, when you train hard or lead a demanding lifestyle, its also common people following a primarily vegetarian diet will feel the need to supplement their diet with additional protein.

 Sprouted Almonds – This tree nut comes with a hard outer brown layer.
 This layer contains inhibitors that are designed by nature to prevent the seed from being digested when an animal eats the plant.
 You can sprout almonds by putting a handful of raw/unroasted almonds in a glass of water that you place in an area that will see ambient light at some point in the day.
 They will plump up when they start to sprout.
 I usually give the process about 12 hours to begin and will change the water once after rough 6 hours to keep it fresh.
 When they begin to sprout, you can also squeeze them and often you can peel the skin off.
 I will add 5-10 sprouted almonds to my shakes to grind this up into the shake essentially making fresh almond milk in with the protein shake.
 This adds a layer of activated enzymes and as well, the bio-availability of the protein in the almond goes up by a significant amount.